cdpautsch/vscode-tpl/README.md

 The Pattern Language (TPL) syntax highlighting extension for Visual Studio Code.
 TPL is used to create rules and models which describe applications, products and other real-world entities that have been modeled in BMC Discovery.

+This repository was manually copied (instead of being properly forked) from the repo by dudexino.
+This was an accident and was not an attempt to take credit for his work.
+The original repo is located here: https://github.com/dudexino/vscode-tpl

-This software is based on existing extension for Atom editor: https://github.com/trianglesis/language-tplpre
+The original repo was based on existing extension for Atom editor: https://github.com/trianglesis/language-tplpre

 TPL is used in BMC's Discovery application.
 Full documentation can be found here: https://docs.bmc.com/docs/display/DISCO113